darkewaffle/YAGDRSL/documentation/Building Your Character File.md

 | ControlPanelFontOutlineBlue | 0 |

 ## Character Gear
-Lastly, you may also want to include gearsets or aliases that are useful across multiple jobs.
+You may also want to include gearsets or aliases that are useful across multiple jobs.
 Maybe you have a crafting set...

 ```
 	sets.craft =